fourzerosix/checkpointing-scripts/README.md

 - **Organization**: Keeps related data grouped logically.

 ### SLURM Job Arrays
-[SLURM Job arrays](https://slurm.schedmd.com/job_array.html) offer a mechanism for submitting and managing collections of similar jobs quickly and easily - [arrays on BigSky/Skyline](https://skyline.domain.foo.bar/slurm-job-arrays/) can be:
+[SLURM Job arrays](https://slurm.schedmd.com/job_array.html) offer a mechanism for submitting and managing collections of similar jobs quickly and easily and can be:
 - Specified using the `--array` flag from the command line or within a submit script ( e.g., `--array=1-1000%10` - which would submit 1 job with 1000 tasks, 10 at a time.)
 - The smallest index that can be specified by a user is zero and the maximum index is `MaxArraySize` minus one:
   ```bash